irham0019/ansible-ei/docs/Pattern1.md

 ## Adding a new file to the templates to parameterize

 1. Add the parameterized file to the `templates/carbon-home` directory.
-This maintains the exact folder structure of the WSO2 Identity Server pack.
+This maintains the exact folder structure of the WSO2 EI pack.

 2. Add the action you need to take on the above file to the `customs.yml` file as mentioned in [here](master#step-2).